Your Social Security Disability Lawyers

 How Much Money Will Social Security Disability Pay Me?

 The Social Security Administration calculates Social Security Disability benefit payments by averaging your average lifetime earnings before your disability began.
-Contrary to popular opinion, it has nothing to do with how severe your disability may be or how many assets you already have.
+It has nothing to do with how severe your disability may be or how many assets you already have.

 The amount of each disability payment is unique for each individual.
-The Social Security Administration uses a complex weighted formula to calculate each person’s individual benefits, up to the maximum benefit allowed (which is $2,861 as of 2019, an increase of $73 since 2018’s maximum benefit allowed).
+The Social Security Administration uses a complex weighted formula to calculate each person’s individual benefits, up to the maximum benefit allowed ($4,152 as of 2026).

 Social Security Disability Doesn’t Cover All My Bills.
 Can I Still Work Part Time?

 Social Security Disability recipients are allowed to test their ability to work and while still receiving their full benefits, regardless of how much, for a trial period of nine months.
-In 2020, the Social Security Administration considers any month where a Social Security Disability beneficiary receives income of more than $910 to be a trial work month (up $30 from 2019).
+In 2026, the Social Security Administration considers any month where a Social Security Disability beneficiary receives income of more than $1,210 to be a trial work month.

 After the trial work period, if the Social Security Disability benefits were cut off because the beneficiary’s income exceeded the limit, the Social Security Administration allows a period of five years during which the beneficiary’s benefits can be reinstated if they are forced to stop working again because of their disability.
 During this five-year period, the Social Security Administration will not require the beneficiary to file a new application to receive their benefits.
 This process is known as expedited reinstatement.